-The following table sets forth the aggregate fees for services related to the years ended December 31, 2014 and 2013 provided by Dixon Hughes Goodman, LLP, our principal accountant and services related to the year ended December 31, 2013 provided by Hacker, Johnson & Smith PA, the Company's former principal accountant:
+The following table sets forth the aggregate fees for services related to the years ended December 31, 2015 and 2014 provided by Dixon Hughes Goodman, LLP, our principal accountant:

-2014 2013
+2015 2014

-Audit fees (a) \$277 \$262
+Audit fees (a) \$317 \$277

-All other fees (b) 235
+All other fees (b) 65

-\$ 277 \$ 497
+\$382 \$277

+==

-(a) Audit Fees represent fees billed for professional services rendered for the audit of our annual financial statements, review of our quarterly financial statements included in our quarterly reports on Form 10-Q, and
+- (a) Audit Fees represent fees billed for professional services rendered for the audit of our annual financial statements, review of our quarterly financial statements included in our quarterly reports on Form 10-Q, and audit services provided in connection with other statutory and regulatory filings. - (b) All Other Fees represent fees billed for services provided to us not otherwise included in the category above.